AInstitute/Darwin-AI-Genomics-recruitment/exampleSite/content/career.md

   - name: Machine Learning Engineer
     location: Dundee, UK
     form_action: "#"
-    about: With experience in creating visual directions for tech products, you are able to set the standard and lead designers along the way.
-You are not only able to execute beautiful user experiences yourself but communicate those concepts to the team and clients.
+    about: With experience in analyzing big data.
+Good at using visualization tools.
+      Knowing at least two programming languages, R, Python, C++ are preferred.
     experiences:
     - 3+ years machine learning experience in a startup environment
     - Strong knowledge of C++, Python & Web Platforms